bampakoa/angular-gr/aio/content/guide/glossary.md

 *   [Property binding][AioGuidePropertyBinding]
 *   [Event binding][AioGuideEventBinding]
 *   [Attribute binding][AioGuideAttributeBinding]
-*   [Class binding][AioGuideAttributeBindingBindingToTheClassAttribute]
+*   [Class and style binding][AioGuideAttributeBindingBindingToTheClassAttribute]
-*   [Style binding][AioGuideAttributeBindingBindingToTheStyleAttribute]
 *   [Two-way data binding with ngModel][AioGuideBuiltInDirectivesDisplayingAndUpdatingPropertiesWithNgmodel]

 ## declarable

-A class type that you can add to the `declarations` list of an [NgModule][AioGuideGlossaryNgmodule].
+A class that you can add to the `declarations` list of an [NgModule][AioGuideGlossaryNgmodule].
-You can declare [components][AioGuideGlossaryComponent], [directives][AioGuideGlossaryDirective], and [pipes][AioGuideGlossaryPipe].
+You can declare [components][AioGuideGlossaryComponent], [directives][AioGuideGlossaryDirective], and [pipes][AioGuideGlossaryPipe], unless they have the `standalone` flag in their decorators set to `true`, which makes them standalone.
+Note: standalone components/directives/pipes are **not** declarables.
+More info about standalone classes can be found [below][AioGuideGlossaryStandalone].

 Do not declare the following:

+*   A class already declared as [standalone][AioGuideGlossaryStandalone].
-*   A class that is already declared in another NgModule
+*   A class that is already declared in another NgModule.
 *   An array of directives imported from another package.
-    For example, do not declare `FORMS_DIRECTIVES` from `@angular/forms`
+    For example, do not declare `FORMS_DIRECTIVES` from `@angular/forms`.

-*   NgModule classes
+*   NgModule classes.
-*   Service classes
+*   Service classes.
-*   Non-Angular classes and objects, such as strings, numbers, functions, entity models, configurations, business logic, and helper classes
+*   Non-Angular classes and objects, such as strings, numbers, functions, entity models, configurations, business logic, and helper classes.

+Note that declarables can also be declared as standalone and simply be imported inside other standalone components or existing NgModules, to learn more, see the [Standalone components guide][AioGuideStandalone].
 ## decorator | decoration

 A function that modifies a class or property definition.